cloneofsimo/clipping-CLIP-to-GAN/README.md

 ## Introduction

 Recently, openAI proposed CLIP : multimodal transformer based model that can perform incredible wide-domain zero shot tasks.
 You can read all about it from [openAI's blog](https://openai.com/blog/clip/) and it's [paper](https://cdn.openai.com/papers/Learning_Transferable_Visual_Models_From_Natural_Language_Supervision.pdf).
-It i
 On the other hand, DALL-E, which is generative model, has also been released on the same date, but it is currently not-released and probably end up like GPT-3.

 More recently, [Ryan Murdock](https://twitter.com/advadnoun) proposed that good feature visualization should generate some image that matches the text : mainly, he used SIREN as a set of parameters to optimize over and used autograd to learn the best parameters that generates image that matches given set of images.